tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/060-outcome-evaluation-clobbering.md

 ## Source

-_Need to choose a "primary" source for this one_

-Described by: [Brian Harrington](http://brianharrington.net)

-## References

 Source: João Paulo Barros.
 2010.
 Assessment and grading for CS1: towards a complete toolbox of criteria and techniques.
 In Proceedings of the 10th Koli Calling International Conference on Computing Education Research (Koli Calling '10).
 Association for Computing Machinery, New York, NY, USA, 106–111. https://doi.org/10.1145/1930464.1930483

+Described by: [Brian Harrington](http://brianharrington.net)

+## References

+_probably a common one

 ## Community Discussion